Tutorial: Azure Active Directory integration with Canvas

 To add new application, click New application button on the top of dialog.

-In the results panel, select Canvas, and then click Add button to add the application.
+In the search box, type Canvas, select Canvas from result panel then click Add button to add the application.

 To configure and test Azure AD single sign-on with Canvas, you need to complete the following building blocks: